 Listening - Responding to questions - Reading in class for complete understanding and for better pronunciation.
-Speaking - Debate, Presentations in seminars.
+Speaking - Debate- Presentations in seminars.
 Reading - Making inference from the reading passage - Predicting the content of reading passages.
-Writing - Interpreting visual materials (tables, graphs, charts, etc) - Formal and Informal letters.
-Grammar - Sentence Pattern - Voice (active and passive voice).
+Writing - Interpreting visual materials (tables, graphs, charts, etc) Letters to the Editor.
+Grammar - Sentence pattern - Voice (active and passive voice).
 Vocabulary - One word substitution.